luckysama/GMM2D/README.md

 ### Common Application Workflow
 1. Input numerical configuration settings.
-2. Generate one or more batches of points using either "Generate Random Data" or "Generate Gaussian Data".
+2. Generate one or more batches of points using either `Generate Random Data` or `Generate Gaussian Data`.
-3. Select "Fit HGMM" to generate visualization.
+3. Select `Fit HGMM` to generate visualization.
 The status at the bottom left will indicate if an error has occurred, or completed calculation time.
 4. (Optional) Compare fitted HGMM to ground truth of only gaussian random data if fitting a single level HGMM.
-5. Change "Current Level" to see how points have been grouped at each level of the HGMM.
+5. Change `Current Level` to see how points have been grouped at each level of the HGMM.
-6. Select "Drop Gaussians" or "Random Colors" and "Refresh" to better see which gaussian points belong to.
+6. Select `Drop Gaussians` or `Random Colors` and `Refresh` to better see which gaussian points belong to.
 6. Either generate more points and a new fit, or reset the visualization to start from scratch.

 ### Common Errors